simon-milleto/Odezenne/README.md

 ### Linting
 The Vue.js project follows the [AirBnB](https://github.com/airbnb/javascript) syntax rules using the [ESLint](http://eslint.org/) plugin.

-To execute the linter, you can use this command
+To execute the linter, you can use this command:
 ```
 docker exec -it o2n_client npm run lint
 ```

 ### Adding dependencies
 To add a dependency to the Vue.js project, you have two options:
-* Add your dependency to the `package.json` file and execute this command
+* Add your dependency to the `package.json` file and execute this command:
 ```
 docker exec -it o2n_client npm install
 ```
-* Install the dependency directly using the command line
+* Install the dependency directly using the command line:
 ```
 docker exec -it o2n_client npm install {package_name} {--save || --save-dev}
 ```